 In addition to participation in class discussion, each student will be required to present a current events article/news story/podcast episode related to women of color in politics.
-The current event piece needs to be posted to the Discussion Board by 12 PM on the day of the presentation.
+The current event piece needs to be posted to the Discussion Board by 11 AM on the day of the presentation.
 We will discuss these articles during the first 5-10 minutes of class.
 I will be grading you on the presentation of the article based on the criteria that will be distributed.
-A PowerPoint presentation is not required; however, students MUST upload the article to the Discussion Board for current events by 11:59 PM the day before the class session.
+A PowerPoint presentation is not required; however, students MUST upload the article to the Discussion Board for current events by 11 AM the day of the presentation.